-ALRISE is a five-year, $10 million collaborative agreement with the National Science Foundation INCLUDES Alliance to Accelerate Latinx Representation in STEM Education (ALRISE) with Institutional Intentionality and Capacity Building for Experiential Learning.
+ALRISE is a five-year, $10 million cooperative agreement with the Eddie Bernice Johnson National Science Foundation INCLUDES Alliance to Accelerate Latinx Representation in STEM Education (ALRISE) with Institutional Intentionality and Capacity Building for Experiential Learning.

 We are building a framework for a networked improvement community that will systematically change higher education institutions to become student serving toward broadening participation in science, technology, engineering and mathematics (STEM).

 We aim to increase Latinx student retention and completion in STEM at two- and four-year Hispanic Serving Institutions (HSIs) and emerging HSIs (eHSIs) through culturally responsive undergraduate research and work-based experiences.
 We also seek to improve self-reported STEM identity and engagement from these students.

 • Improve cultural responsiveness and intentionality among educators through curriculum and professional development that infuse work-based and undergraduate research experiences with culturally responsive strategies.

 • Build institutional capacity for effective experiential learning programs to improve Latinx STEM student engagement by leveraging institutional-based STEM Planning Teams and Boundary Brokers, and implementing Alliance-wide partnerships and processes.

 • Demonstrate institutional intentionality to serve Latinx students using a continuous improvement approach with data collected through iterations of the STEM-ESS Framework.